 Fix's “The War On Cars” video has been viewed more than 2.1 million times on Facebook and Youtube according to PragerU.

 Ironically, Fix spends more than one minute of the five total in “The War on Cars” video attacking electric cars.
-Apparently the “personal freedom” held so dear by the video’s host doesn’t extend to the freedom to choose a plug-in electric vehicle with no tailpipe emissions, negligible maintenance costs, and let's not forget, ”instant torque and blazing speeds.”
+Apparently the “personal freedom” held so dear by the video’s host doesn’t extend to the freedom to choose a plug-in electric vehicle with no tailpipe emissions, negligible maintenance costs, and let's not forget, ”instant torque” and “blazing speed.”

 Why would a video that purports to celebrate the personal automobile pivot to bash the most exciting technological innovations that the automotive industry has put forth in decades?